 Custom wine cellar design and wine cellar installation involve the building and installation of all aspects of a wine storage space, including the application of proper insulation, a vapor barrier and drywall, supplying the right type of climate control systems, and providing wine racking solutions, flooring material and wine cellar entry doors.

 Proper wine cellar construction and wine room preparation is crucial to controlling factors that can influence the environmental conditions of a wine cellar space.

 Applying Wine Cellar Insulation and Vapor Barriers

-Wine rooms that are poorly insulated (or lack insulation) will experience significant temperature swings, that can lead to premature wine aging or spoilage.
+Wine rooms that are poorly insulated (or lack insulation) will experience significant temperature swings that can lead to premature wine aging or spoilage.

 Sealing the Wine Storage Room with a Quality Wine Cellar Door

-Proper wine cellar design Los Angeles and wine cellar construction should also take into account the type of wine cellar door that should be installed.
+Proper wine cellar design Los Angeles and wine cellar construction should also take into account the type of wine cellar door to be installed.
 An entryway door to a wine cellar not only completes the overall appearance of the wine storage space, but also provides a tight seal to the room.

-An efficient wine cellar door must be weather stripped on all sides, and equipped with an automatic door bottom, for better seal.
+An efficient wine cellar door must be weather stripped on all sides, and equipped with an automatic door bottom for better seal.
 It must be exterior rated, to prevent it from warping and shrinking over time.